jamesbaroi/web-app-test/README.md

 app.set('views', '/home/ec2-user/web-app-test/views');

-The the full path is not strictly needed to run the application on a server but useful - in one use case, for automating application restart on system reboot using systemd services.
+The full path is not strictly needed to run the application on a server but useful - in one use case, for automating application restart on system reboot using systemd services.